What is a Japan ETF?

 The Japanese economy is renowned for its import-focused activities.
 It produced approximately $5.6 trillion in 2018 and is the world’s fifth-largest economy after China, the U.S., the EU, and India.
 Its standard of living is lower than the U.S. but higher than China.
 Approximately 126.5 million individuals reside in Japan.

-It suffers from deflation and slow economic growth since the 1990s.
+It has suffered from deflation and slow economic growth since the 1990s.
 It yields a large debt-to-GDP ratio, indicating that the nation owes more than what it generates annually.

 Understanding Japan ETFs